About the College

 School of Electrical Engineering and Computer Science

-The School of Electrical Engineering and Computer Science (EECS) was created in 2015 to allow greater access to courses offered by both departments in exciting collaborative research in fields.
+The School of Electrical Engineering and Computer Science (EECS) was created in 2015 to allow greater access to courses offered by both departments in exciting collaborative research fields.
 EECS focuses on the convergence of technologies and disciplines to meet today's industrial demands.

 Department of Engineering Science and Mechanics